wrench-project/wrench/doc/wrench_101.md

 Alternatively, you can run the installed `wrench-dashboard` tool, which provides interactive visualization/inspection of the generated JSON simulation output.
-You can run the dashboard for the  JSON output generated by the example simulators in `examples/basic-examples/bare-metal-bag-of-task1` and `examples/basic-examples/cloud-bag-of-task1`.
+You can run the dashboard for the  JSON output generated by the example simulators in `examples/workflow_api/basic-examples/bare-metal-bag-of-task1` and `examples/workflow_api/basic-examples/cloud-bag-of-task1`.
 These simulators produce a JSON file in `/tmp/wrench.json`.
 Simply run the command `wrench-dashboard`, which pops up a Web browser window in which you simply upload the `/tmp/wrench.json` file.

+We find that most users end up doing their own, custom simulation output generation since they are the ones who know what they are interested in.

 # Available services #      {#wrench-101-simulator-services}